assmaZurba/simulation-of-memory-management/README.md

-# simulation-of-memory-mangment
+# simulation-of-memory-managment
 written by Assma zurba

 in general:
-A simulation of memory manging in the computer.
+A simulation of memory managing in the computer.

 the program contains a class that called sim_mem, the fields of the class are:
     int swapfile_fd: swap file fd.